rijabaig/CSCI2020U_GROUP_PROJECT/README.md

   * Editing and refining code <br />

 # Introduction
-This program is an interactive messaging software.
+This program is a basic messaging software.
 It was implemented using a combination of client- server sockets, multithreading, file I/O, and finally, displayed using JavaFX.
-After running it, users are met with a login page where they are asked to put in their username and password.
-If the user does not currently hold an account, they have the option to sign up.
-When the sign up button is clicked, a new page opens up where the user can enter all of their information to create an account.
-It is important to note that if the user is entering information that already exists, there will be an error preventing them from creating the account with that information.
-Once the user enters the information they can continue and create the account then login.
-Once they login, they can begin sending messeges to other users, while also viewing their message history on screen.
-Once they are done, they can logout, ending the whole process.
+After running it, users are met with a page where they can send a chat to another server, while also viewing the message history on screen.

 # Photo Gallery
 * The login page <br />
 ![Alt text](https://github.com/rijabaig/CSCI2020U_GROUP_PROJECT/blob/main/images/login.png "Login Page")